vs34/prune-liberty-ccs/README.md

 # prune-liberty-ccs

-A tool to reduce the size of Liberty (`.lib`) files by pruning unnecessary Composite Current Source (CCS) and power modeling data.
-It uses the OpenSTA parser and writer for robust handling of the Liberty format.
+A tool to reduce the size of Liberty (`.lib`) files by pruning unnecessary Composite Current Source (CCS).

 ## Build Instructions